pranscript/plex_bytesized/bazarr/readme.md

 # Bazarr

-- Bazarr will help to manage subtitles for you according to what Sonarr and Radarr are managing.
+- Bazarr will help to manage subtitles for you according to what Sonarr and Radarr are monitoring.

 - Most of the default settings works for Bazarr.
 We will setup few mandatory things.